polineniavinash/GenAI-SimilarWordFinder/README.md

 # GenAI-SimilarWordFinder

 ## Overview
-GenAI-SimilarWordFinder is a Streamlit-powered web application designed to showcase the capabilities of generative AI in providing insights and solutions for various enterprise-related queries, with a focus on fields like Supply Chain Optimization, Customer Service Enhancement, Market Analysis, and Financial Forecasting.
+GenAI-SimilarWordFinder is a Streamlit-powered web application designed to showcase the capabilities of generative AI in providing insights and solutions for various enterprise-related queries.

 ## Features
 - Interactive UI to input queries and select enterprise domains.